Therapy Dog Training

 Just like people, every dog will learn at their own pace.
 You may need more training for your dog than this 5 week class can provide.
 We will do our best to show you how to teach your dog so that you can continue practicing toward your training goals.

-Before participants attend Therapy Dog Training, they must attend a mandatory orientation.
+Before participants attend Therapy Dog Training, they must attend an introductory class.

-Orientation is free of charge, while your payment covers 5 classes.
-Our dog-free orientations are free of charge and required before you attend any class or social.
-Orientation covers basic requirements, class rules, room layout, training philosophy, how dogs learn, canine body language, and equipment.
+The first class is free of charge, while your payment covers 4 classes.
+Our dog-free Introduction to Dog Training classes are free of charge and required before you attend any class or social.
+This class will cover basic requirements, class rules, room layout, training philosophy, how dogs learn, canine body language, and equipment.

 The next orientation will be held on: